microbus-io/fabric/docs/blocks/integration-testing.md

 ### Scenarios

 Don't be satisfied with the automatically created tests.
 High code coverage is not enough.
-Write tests that perform complex scenarios based on the business logic of the application.
+Write tests that perform complex scenarios based on the business logic of the solution.
 For example, if the microservice under test is a CRUD microservice, perform a test that goes through a sequence of steps such as `Create`, `Load`, `List`, `Update`, `Load`, `List`, `Delete`, `Load`, `List` and check for integrity after each step.
 Involve as many of the downstream microservices as possible, if applicable.